open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/course.md

 At the bottom-right of the page, you can adjust how many courses are displayed per page:
 - Options include 5, 10, 20, 50, 100, or 200 courses per page.

-If there are multiple pages, use the left and right arrow buttons to navigate between them.
+If there are multiple pages, use the left and right arrow buttons to navigate through them.

 ![Pagination](images/courses-pagination.png)